Ancient, Medieval and Renaissance Studies

 The LGBT Studies Program is an academic minor program that explores a scholarly understanding and academic exploration of sexual orientation and gender identity from an interdisciplinary perspective.
-The program includes courses from the College of Art and the College of Arts and Sciences.
+The program includes courses from the College of Arts and Sciences.
 Program faculty come from four campuses and fourteen separate disciplines, providing students with a range of scholarly approaches and methodological styles.
 Students are required to take 21 hours of courses to complete the minor, but are able to customize their coursework to better fit their majors and career goals.

 Approved by the American Bar Association, Kent State University’s Kent Campus offers a Bachelor of Arts degree in Paralegal Studies.
 Students also have the option to minor in Paralegal Studies in conjunction with a four-year baccalaureate degree (Bachelor of Arts or Bachelor of Science).
 The interdisciplinary Paralegal Studies program is housed in the College of Arts and Sciences, and combines a liberal arts background with legal specialty courses to provide the graduate with analytical skills, the ability to conduct legal research, knowledge of the legal system, communication skills, and practical hands-on-experience.